 Initially I had gone ahead but about half way around Kieron took the lead.
 Using what I know now as a “Seabiscuit” moment (a magic kick that helps you find another gear) I managed to take back the lead and eventually finish in a few minutes ahead of him clocking a time of 24:15.

 There was a tiny bit of teasing and laughter which followed.
 At least until the next day when neither of us could manage to walk down the very shallow set of stairs at his house.
 Although if I am honest, the next few days after that were hard too.

 When I came back to the UK I decided to carry on running as i secretly had enjoyed it and I don’t think I have had a week off since.

 - Run a properly organised 10k event

 Over the following months, I bought myself some proper running shoes and could see my times coming down each week at Parkrun.
-I got to 21 minutes quite comfortably but that next push to get under 20 minutes was ridiculously hard.
+I got to 21 minutes quite comfortably but that next push to get under 20 minutes felt near impossible.

 Through the power of mountain bikes and friends I managed to catch up with an old friend – a strong runner herself now – who introduced me to her local running group, The Ghost Hill Runners, organised by local running legend Neil Featherby.

 Each week we would meet at the lovingly titled “Field Of Pain” or “FOP” for short, for an hour of hurt and running drills.
 This took my fitness and understanding of running to a new level.